FMCG shopper decision tree (SDT)

 Qualitative research provides insight into the drivers, barriers, thoughts, and feelings of consumers.
 This is often done through a physical group discussionor an online community.
 This allows for a detailed explanation of why consumers do or do not buy certain products, how the purchase is made, and what they pay attention to.
 In addition, it is possible to look at how, for example, a shopping list is made.
 Does it include your brand or just your category?
 Qualitative research offers the opportunity to engage in conversation with consumers and ask follow-up questions.
 The focus here is on the "why" question.

-It is also possible to replicate a physical store shelf at Markteffect the office.
-This allows people to literally stand in front of the shelf and take our research specialists through the entire process.
-For inspiration, take a look at the casewe did for Jos Poell.
+It is also possible to simulate a physical retail shelf at Markteffect's office.
+This way, participants can literally be placed in front of the shelf, and our research specialists can guide them through the entire process.
+For inspiration, you can take a look at the case study we conducted for Jos Poell.

-Qualitative research provides a good picture of all touchpoints, but it does not reveal their importance or the order in which they occur.
-For this reason, Markteffect conducts Markteffect quantitative research, often by means of an online questionnaire.
-To go deeper than just an online questionnaire, additional methodologies can be added.
-Examples include conjoint analysis, implicit association testing, or story mapping.
+Qualitative research provides a good overview of all touchpoints, but the importance and sequence of these touchpoints are not yet known.
+For this reason, Markteffect conducts additional quantitative research, often through an online questionnaire.
+To delve deeper than just an online questionnaire, additional methodologies can be added, such as a conjoint analysis, implicit association test, or story mapping.

 The final output of the research will help you with category management, a good shopper marketing strategy, trade marketing, and creating shelf plans, among other things.